 Does AirPods work with Android?
 Yes, you can use AirPods with an Android phone.
 But is it worth it?
 Do they work seamlessly together?

 No, not really, at least not perfectly.
 AirPods functionality on Android is quite limited.
-On a Android phone, you won’t be able to enjoy all IOS-exclusive features.
+On an Android phone, you won’t be able to enjoy all IOS-exclusive features.

 What Doesn’t Work on Android

 You’ll need to change songs and adjust volume yourself, instead of having Siri do that for you by asking simple questions.
-That doesn’t hurt a little bit.
+That doesn’t hurt a little.
 Honestly, no one would miss Siri.

 - Customizing Double Tap

 Double Tap still works on an Android device.
 When you double tap on one of the AirPods, it will play or pause the music.
 However, you won’t be able to change the double-tap action into next track or previous track.

 This is a feature that many would hate to lose.
 On an Apple device, when you remove an AirPods from your ear, it pauses whatever you’re playing until you put it back.
 On Android, however, you need to pause the music before you remove your AirPods, otherwise it will keep playing.